petros-tinkers/petros-tinkers.github.io/_projects/coil-winder.md

 The base design and working principle are the same as with the previous version.
 The tool is basically a 3 part constraining mould, with a cutout slit and a crank.
 The middle tang of the spring is secured in the crank slit, then the rest of the coil is passed through the slit, and the whole assembly gets bolted together with some M3 hardware.

 What is different is the inclusion of the 5 slot cutouts.
 These allow for zip ties to be inserted through the mould, securing only the coil.

+5 zippy boys may be too many.
+You may get away with just 2.
+I just value my fingers more than 3 zipties 🤷🏻‍♂️

 ![Winder V2 internals](/assets/projects/coil-spring-winder/coil-spring-winder-internals.png)